 Self-Discipline……….
 (49) — 69

 I’m super happy that this has improved over the past 15 months.
-After putting off making videos for most of 2017, I have now created 31 videos for my youtube channel in 2018.
+After not making videos for most of 2017, I created 31 videos for my youtube channel in 2018.
 I’ve also been able to stick with some of the challenges I have set for myself this year.

 Cautiousness……… (89) — 88

 This hasn’t changed much over the years, and I continue to spend high amounts of time planning what to do.
-I probably would benefit by being a bit more spontaneous at times with less important things, as well as get into more productive action as soon as I know what the right path is for me to take.
+I probably would benefit by being a bit more spontaneous at times with less important things and getting into more productive action as soon as I know what the right path is for me to take.

 Neuroticism…………… (29) — 13